adriancb/cukestep/README.md

     /cukestep/steps

-### Pivotal Tracker
+### Pivotal Tracker and Trello

-Inject `/assets/bookmarklet.js` in your browser to decorate the Pivotal Tracker story description field.
+Inject `/assets/bookmarklet.js` as a bookmarklet in your browser to decorate the Pivotal Tracker story/Trello description field.

-Note: Pivotal Tracker runs using SSL.
+Note: Pivotal Tracker and Trello run on SSL.
 In order to test locally, run Charles, map https->http, configure SSL proxying and visit the endpoint URL in the browser to accept the SSL certification restriction.

 ### Examples